Anatomical Gifts Program

 Notification of death is made by calling:

 Dartmouth-Hitchcock Medical Center

 Indicate you are calling about a potential body donor's death.
 The appropriate staff will be contacted.

 We welcome monetary contributions made in memory of our donors.
 Gifts will be used to support the scientific and educational missions of the Department of Anatomy.

 Please consider asking your family to state in your obituary notice that gifts (in lieu of flowers) may be made to the Anatomical Gifts Program.
-DMS is a not-for-profit educational institution, and contributions may be tax deductible.
+Geisel is a not-for-profit educational institution, and contributions may be tax deductible.

 Please send donations to: